firefly-iii/kubernetes/helm/charts/firefly-db/README.md

 # firefly-db

-This chart installs a database for firefly
+This chart installs a database for Firefly III

 ## Upgrading